 Adapting our Baked Stuffed Sweet Potatoes made with honey

 There are many ways that you can make this recipe your own.
 Make these potatoes based on your own tastes, or better yet make a sweet potato bar where guests can build their own.
 We always encourage you to try to add your own twist.
-Here are some ideas–
+Here are some ideas:

 - Take the dairy out and replace it with coconut milk/oil

 - Add chopped granny smith apple to the mix

 If you decide to make these baked stuffed sweet potatoes, or any variation that we’ve suggested or better yet, your very own take, why not take a photo and share it with us using #waxingkararecipes on Instagram.
 We love seeing your photos!